stoeps13/connections-doc/source/admin/admin/r_prof_tdi_sample_64435.md

 When you inactivate a user, the email and login fields are cleared, but other fields such as uid, guid, and distinguished name are not cleared.
 After a specified length of time you might want to permanently delete the inactive user from Profiles so that you can, for example, reuse a uid.
 The revoke\_users command deletes the user from Profiles, but has no affect on other applications in Connections.
 For related information, see [User life cycle details](c_admin_common_user_life_cycle_goal.md).

+!!! note
-**Note:** After flagging a user as inactive, but before deleting that user, you can retrieve that user and their Profiles data.
+    After flagging a user as inactive, but before deleting that user, you can retrieve that user and their Profiles data.
 However, after deleting a user, you cannot retrieve that user or that user’s Profiles data.

 Usually the sync\_all\_dns command is used to synchronize the Profiles database with the member source, typically an LDAP.
 When a user leaves the organization and is removed from LDAP, the sync\_all\_dns command will either inactivate or delete the user, depending on the value of the sync\_delete\_or\_inactivate property in profiles\_tdi.properties.
 By default, the value is inactivate.
 When inactivated, the user is flagged as inactive in the Profiles database, and this information is propagated to the other Connections components.